Zongsoft/Zongsoft.Tools.Deployer/README.md

 	- deploy-release.cmd
 		> `dotnet deploy -edition:Release -framework:net7.0`

+### Command arguments

+- `verbosity` argument
+	- `quiet` Only explicitly necessary output information.
+- `overwrite` argument
+	- `latest` Performs a file copy deployment only if the last modification time of the source file is greater than the last modification time of the destionation file.
+If this argument is not specified, it will always be overwritten by default.
+- `deploymentDirectory` argument
+	- The specified deployment directory.
+If this argument is not specified, it defaults to the current directory.

+Translated with DeepL.com (free version)
 ### Nuget Packages
 If the deployment entry is library files in the Nuget package directory, it will preferentially match the library files of the *TargetFramework* version specified by the `Framework` variable.